Dharma Gate Buddhist College

-The Dharma Gate Buddhist College (Hungarian: A Tan Kapuja Buddhista Főiskola) is a Hungarian religious higher education institution founded by the Dharma Gate Buddhist Church in 1991.
+Dharma Gate Buddhist College (Hungarian: A Tan Kapuja Buddhista Főiskola) is a Hungarian religious higher education institution founded by the Dharma Gate Buddhist Church in 1991.
 Its undergraduate and graduate programs typically have around 300 students.
 The college is one of the most important elements of Buddhism in Hungary.

 The institution is actively involved in the Erasmus+ program, offering its students opportunities for academic mobility and internships throughout Europe.

 History

 On May 27, 1991, 108 founding members established the Dharma Gate Buddhist Church.
 The five founding communities formed the church council, and the church was officially registered at the beginning of summer.
 One month later, the church founded its higher education institution, the Dharma Gate Buddhist College.
 The church council appointed Antal Dobosy as rector and Pál Farkas as dean.
 After inviting teachers, compiling the college curriculum, and drafting organizational and operational regulations, the first entrance examination was held with 61 applicants.
 In the autumn, teaching began at Keleti Károly utca 13, in the premises of the Independent Lawyers’ Forum.
 The four-year educational system was established in 1995.
 In 2000, evening and weekend courses were officially launched.
 In 2006, the college transitioned to the Bologna system.
 The first distance learning program started in 2022.